 Wire up a 74HC04 inverter on a breadboard.
 Use $V{DD} = 5V$.
 Connect one input to an adjustable voltage.
-Measure the input and output voltages on the oscilloscope.
+Measure the input and output voltages with a multimeter or oscilloscope.

 Adjust the input voltage and record the output, then enter your data into a spreadsheet or Matlab or your favorite plotting program and generate a plot of the voltage transfer characteristic (VTC).
-Be sure to take enough data points at the interesting parts of the curve to capture it faithfully, and to show your actual data points in your graph.
+Be sure to take enough data points at the interesting parts of the curve to capture it faithfully, and to show the actual data points in your graph.
 Determine V{IH} , V{IL} , V{OH} , and V{OL} .
 Are they within the specifications of the datasheet?
 Explain any discrepancies.

-With all of the inputs grounded, measure the quiescent power consumption of the 74HC04 chip with an ammeter.
+With all of the inputs grounded, measure the quiescent power consumption of the 74HC04 chip with an ammeter between 5V and the VCC pin of the chip3.
 Is it within the specification of the datasheet?
 Explain any discrepancies.